 Some years ago when I was studying at University of Toronto, some people indirectly made fun of me and my religion.
 All this was done in a subtle way; but, I notice things easily.
 One day when I got home from university, I prayed to God; and, told God that I needed an outlet.
 I still distinctly remember that I started writing after I issued this prayer.
 Now, here is the fun part.
-I have not been exposed to poetry writing when I was a child and adolescent; I used to focus more on mainstream music and songs; and, I used to just listen and sing back like a robot.
+I have not been exposed to poetry writing when I was a child and adolescent; I knew only how to read and interpret some amazing Urdu poems, such as the ones by Allama Iqbal.
+I used to focus more on mainstream music and songs; and, I used to just listen and sing back like a robot.
 According to article, “The emotional power of poetry: neural circuitry, psychophysiology and compositional principles” (Wassiliwizky, Koelsch, Wagner, Jacobsen, and Menninghaus, 2017), the tendency to listen to music and enjoy poetry less is due to insignificant exposure to the later art during childhood and adolescence.
 Now, here is what is even more intriguing.
 According to the above-mentioned article, poetry engages the brain regions associated with primary reward and plays a pivotal role in how emotional expression evolves.
 Thus, it is clear to me that although I am genetically related to some well-known poets, my ability to write poetry is a gift from God—I am even more convinced now that some of my most challenging prayers actually get accepted.
 I like it how one prayer altered my entire life.
+I cannot believe that I can somehow write poetry now although I have no real training in writing poetry.
 People now clap for me for pretty long—its funny how God works.
 Check out some of my poetry!

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.